dyeramosu/model-deployment/README.md

 If you already have a preferred text editor, skip this step.

 ## Setup Environments
-In this tutorial we will setup a container to manage packaging python code for training and creating jobs on Vertex AI (AI Platform) to run training tasks.
+In this tutorial we will setup a container to manage building and deploying models to Vertex AI Model Registry and Model Endpoints.

 **In order to complete this tutorial you will need your GCP account setup and a WandB account setup.**